-Breaking new ground as Hallmark's first Christmas movie with a gay lead couple, this super cute flick centers on a festive family reunion along with all the happiness and drama that accompany it.
+Breaking new ground as Hallmark's first Christmas movie with a gay lead couple, The Christmas House is a super cute flick that centers on a festive family reunion along with all the happiness and drama that accompany it.
 Brothers Mike Mitchell (Robert Buckley) and Brandon Mitchell (Jonathon Bennett) head home for Christmas after being hailed by their parents who seem to have something important to tell them.
 While Mike reconnects with an old flame, Brandon and his husband Jake wait to discover whether or not they'll be able to adopt a child.
 This is a little more deep and dramatic than your average Hallmark fare but that works to its advantage, and you'll still get those Christmas feels.

 Good Morning Christmas!
 (2020)

-Some of the most fun we've ever had watching a Hallmark movie, this morning TV themed holiday film is a romantic riot.
+Some of the most fun we've ever had watching a Hallmark movie, Good Morning Christmas! is a romantic riot.
 Brian Bright (Marc Blucas) and Melissa Merry (Alison Sweeney) are the hosts of the nation's number one morning TV show, but they hate each other.
 Just as Brian decides that he's going to resign, the pair are sent to a Christmas-loving town to film their final week of episodes, including a Christmas Eve finale where they'll announce that Bright will be leaving.
 Of course, things don't go the way that either of them are expecting and they're soon falling for each other under the snowy star filled skies.
-Blucas and Sweeney have a lot of fun with the enemies to lovers setup, and the script is snappy and sweet!
+Blucas and Sweeney have a lot of fun with the enemies to lovers setup and the script is snappy and sweet!
 An all around good time!